 The Greater Phoenix Economic Council (GPEC) aims to promote the economic development of Phoenix by providing market data and analysis, site-selection services, and networking opportunities for companies in the greater Phoenix area.
 Its website contains basic information about doing business in the area such as demographics, workforce, education, and infrastructure as well as profiles for popular industries.
 An online data center allows users to search for market research for various types of profiles, industries, and communities in Arizona.

 The Arizona branch of the U.S. Department of Commerce specializes in helping companies develop and execute exporting strategies in international markets.
 Fees vary and are based on the service being provided.
-This website provides links for the three Export Assistance Centers that operate out of Phoenix, Scottsdale, and Tucson.
+This website provides links for the two Export Assistance Centers that operate out of Phoenix and Tucson.